ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 You can build tests through Arm Mbed CLI.
 For information on using Mbed CLI, please see the [CLI documentation](arm-mbed-cli.html).

 When you build tests for a target and a toolchain, the script first discovers the available tests and then builds them in parallel.
-You can also create a "test specification" file, which our testing tools can use to run automated hardware tests.
-For more information on the test specification file, please see the [Greentea documentation here](https://github.com/ARMmbed/greentea#test-specification-json-formatted-input).
+You can also create a **test specification** file, which our testing tools can use to run automated hardware tests.
+For more information on the test specification file, please see the [Greentea documentation](https://github.com/ARMmbed/greentea#test-specification-json-formatted-input).

 ##### Building process